taurushq-io/smart-wallet-7702/README.md

 |---|---|---|
 | Exploit account before `initialize()` is called | `onlyEntryPoint` and `onlyEntryPointOrSelf` revert with `NotInitialized()` when `initialized == false`. | `test_attack_uninitializedAccount_isInert` |

 An uninitialized account is **inert**: all protected functions revert with `NotInitialized()`.
-This is a safe default — the account is non-functional but not exploitable.
+This is a safe default; the account is non-functional but not exploitable.

 ### Attack: Initialize via Callback